Anxiety Disorders

 Transforming Anxiety into Aliveness

-Healing from anxiety is not about becoming someone who never feels fear or worry again, it’s about no longer being ruled by it.
-It’s about building a relationship with your nervous system where fear is information—not instruction.
+Healing from anxiety is not about becoming someone who never feels fear or worry again.

-You are not your anxiety.
-Your world can become larger than the alarm system that has been trying to protect you.
 An anxious nervous system is not a broken one—it is a system that has become overprotective.

 Part of therapy involves helping that system learn: